1. Definitions and Interpretation

 Customer: the person, firm or company who purchases the Goods from the Supplier.

 Delivery: Delivery of the Goods in accordance with clause 4.

 Goods: the goods (or any part of them) set out in the Order.

 International Delivery Destination: means any country outside of the United Kingdom which the Supplier notifies the Customer that the Supplier is prepared to deliver the Goods to.

-Minimum Order Value: £250 for Delivery to UK mainland, £300 Ireland and £750+ for Delivery to the Channel Islands and elsewhere in the world
+Minimum Order Value: £250 for Delivery to UK mainland, £600 Northern Ireland, £750 to Southern Ireland, and £750+ for Delivery to the Channel Islands and elsewhere in the world

 Order: the Customer's order for the supply of Goods including the Specification (if any) as set out in the Customer’s [written] acceptance of the Supplier’s quotation or on the order form overleaf.